CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Perceptive 3D Instance Generation

 Object-wise generation presents significant challenges, primarily due to partial observations of objects within a scene caused by occlusions and limited sensor coverage.
 Additionally, existing generation methods often fail to coordinate multiple objects cohesively, resulting in inconsistent and unrealistic scenes.
 To overcome these limitations, we propose an Occlusion-Aware 3D Object Generation framework that integrates partial observations with comprehensive scene understanding.
 Specifically, given an image and its point cloud, our framework generates a high-quality 3D asset that not only resembles the input image but also aligns accurately with the partial point cloud represented in its corresponding canonical space.
 Furthermore, we compute a transformation matrix that maps the generated object from its canonical space back to the original scene space, ensuring spatial consistency within the scene.

 A critical aspect of our object generation process is the utilization of a large generative model to generate holistic and high-fidelity object meshes from partial image and point cloud observations.
 To do so, we first follow state-of-art native 3D generative models~\cite{xiang2024structured,zhang20233dshape2vecset,zhang2024clay} to pre-train a large-scale 3D generative model conditioning on textual and image inputs.

 We build upon existing generative frameworks featuring 3DShape2VecSet representation~\cite{zhang20233dshape2vecset,zhang2024clay}, which prioritize geometry generation by utilizing a Geometry Variational Autoencoder (VAE).
 This VAE framework encodes uniformly sampled surface point clouds into unordered latent codes and decodes these latent representations into Signed Distance Fields (SDFs).
 Formally, the VAE encoder $\mathcal{E}$ and decoder $\mathcal{D}$ are defined as:

 where $\bm{X}$ represents the sampled surface point cloud of the geometry, $\bm{Z}$ is the corresponding latent code, and $\text{SDF}(\bm{p})$ denotes the operation of querying the SDF value at point $\bm{p}$ for subsequent mesh extraction via marching cubes.
-To effectively incorporate image information into the geometry generation process, we employ DINOv2~\cite{oquab2023dinov2} as our image encoder, following methodologies outlined in \cite{zhang20233dshape2vecset,zhang2024clay, xiang2024structured}, The geometry latent diffusion model (LDM) is then formulated as:
+To effectively incorporate image information into the geometry generation process, we employ DINOv2~\cite{oquab2023dinov2} as our image encoder, following methodologies outlined in \citet{zhang20233dshape2vecset,zhang2024clay, xiang2024structured}, The geometry latent diffusion model (LDM) is then formulated as:

 where $\epsilon$ represents the diffusion transformer model, $\bm{Z}_t$ is noisy geometry latent code at timestep $t$, and $\bm{c}$ denotes the encoded image features from DINOv2.
 We follow the pre-training process of prior works~\cite{zhang20233dshape2vecset,zhang2024clay} and pre-train the base model on Objaverse~\cite{deitke2023objaverse}.
 Upon training, our generation model $\epsilon$ is capable of generating detailed 3D geometry solely based on image features.